patrycjas0/DentistClinic/README.md

 - Online Visit Appointment
 - Patient's Account (with visits history)
 - Admin Panel (manage all patients/doctors/visits/content on the site)
-- Doctor's Account (manage all patients and visits assigned to the doctor)
+- Doctor Account (manage all patients and visits assigned to the doctor)
 - Patient Profile (with graphic representationn of jaw for saving medical informations about each patient's tooth)